 For our first Page Breaks session of the new year, we’ll consider an aspect of book publishing we all encounter as readers: the author photo.
 Join us to discuss the triumphs and troubles of choosing a public image, and to reflect on equivalents in other areas of academia.

 On Wednesday 28 July (from 9:30 am), we will be hosting our monthly Research Day for postgraduates in English Literature.
 This is an opportunity to work on your own research, while knowing that others are working at the same time.
 We have a shared schedule for the day, with periodic zoom calls to set and … Continue reading “Page Breaks Research Day – July 2021”

-On Wednesday 1 July (from 9 am), we will be hosting our next Page Breaks Research day.
-This will be an opportunity to work on your own research (while knowing that others are working at the same time), with periodic zoom calls to set and reflect on goals.
+On Wednesday 30 June (from 9:30 am), we will be hosting our monthly Research day.
+This is an opportunity to work on your own research (while knowing that others are working at the same time), with periodic zoom calls to set and reflect on goals.

 This week, we’re revisiting a favourite Page Breaks author: Patricia Lockwood, whose John Updike takedown brought us much joy last year.